Skip to main content

 • “It's never a race of who has the better graphics, but who can convey the best story, and Tex Murphy is top gun in my book.”

-• “Graphics is really really retro for today's standards and would need some remastering, but if you like adventure games, good story, and don't care much about graphics, get this game.”
+• “Graphics are really retro by today's standards and would need some remastering, but if you like adventure games and a good story, and don't care much about graphics, get this game.”

 • gameplay

-• “So, rather than being a game where the entire basis of the gameplay is responding to FMV choices, The Pandora Directive is a far more engrossing experience reminiscent of 1990s point-and-click games.”
+• “So, rather than being a game where the entire basis of the gameplay is responding to FMV choices, The Pandora Directive is a far more engrossing experience as a 1990s point-and-click.”

-• “The entire game is experienced from a first-person perspective, featuring a host of gameplay experiences such as puzzles, character interrogation, real-time action sequences where the player needs to evade hazards or threats, and deduction.”
+• “The entire game is experienced from a first-person perspective, with a host of gameplay experiences, such as puzzles, character interrogation, real-time action sequences where the player needs to evade a hazard or threat, and deduction.”

 • “As far as gameplay, the puzzles are your standard adventure game fare, with a few item puzzles, assembling pictures, and interacting with displays.”